mitre-public/open-aria/README.md

 - We may write a _"contributing guidelines"_ document in the future should the need arise.
 But for now, our focus will be on making high-quality, high-value improvements to the code (not policy documents).

+### Contributing as a Data Provider

+- OpenARIA is **extremely** interested in collecting shareable aircraft position datasets.
+Publicly available datasets can become the benchmarks dataset by which OpenARIA algorithms are measured and optimized.
+Read more [here](docs/shared-datasets.md) about the fundamental project need.

 ---

 # Near-Term Project RoadMap